Top Tips for Preventing Summer Holiday Learning Loss

 Read something every day

 Encourage your child to take advantage of every opportunity to read.
-Find them throughout the day such as newspapers, comics, magazines and online resources.
+Find them throughout the day such as newspapers, kids' magazine and comics, and online resources.

 Keep reading aloud